 Pro plans comes with five pre-configured styles that are available to you upon registration.
 These styles are labeled with our company logo .

 What is the default style?

 When you click “Add New Post” in the editor, this style is selected by default.
-If you want to set another style as the default, select it in the drop-down menu in the section with styles (Styles > ▼ > Set as default).
+If you want to set another style as the default, select Styles in the Style Manager and choose which Post Style you would like to be the default style.

 What happens if I change a style?